Macular hypoplasia

 Frequency: Seen in all cases.

-Characteristics: Mainly horizontal nystagmus.
-Often the chief complaint in early infancy.
+Characteristics: Primarily horizontal nystagmus.
+Often a major complaint in early infancy.
 Affects visual development.

 Association with long-term prognosis of glaucoma:

-In a case series of 306 patients, no patient with glaucoma had visual acuity better than 20/60 (0.33)15).
-In another study of 30 patients, 10 (30%) had glaucoma, which was the main cause of vision loss.
+In a case series of 306 patients, no patient with glaucoma had visual acuity exceeding 20/60 (0.33)15).
+In another study of 30 patients, 10 (30%) had glaucoma, which was the main cause of visual impairment.
 Among them, 2 patients (6%) became blind16).
-Visual field and optic nerve damage due to glaucoma is irreversible, and early detection and appropriate intraocular pressure management are directly linked to maintaining visual function.
+Visual field and optic nerve damage due to glaucoma is irreversible, and early detection and appropriate intraocular pressure management are directly linked to preserving visual function.

-Extraocular findings: WAGR syndrome (11p13 deletion syndrome) includes Wilms tumor, genitourinary abnormalities, and intellectual disability.
-PAX6 is also expressed in the central nervous system, pancreatic islets of Langerhans, and olfactory epithelium; associated conditions include agenesis of the corpus callosum, epilepsy, higher brain dysfunction, anosmia, and glucose intolerance1).
+Extraocular findings include Wilms tumor, genitourinary abnormalities, and intellectual developmental delay in WAGR syndrome (11p13 deletion syndrome).
+PAX6 is also expressed in the central nervous system, pancreatic islets of Langerhans, and olfactory epithelium, and complications such as agenesis of the corpus callosum, epilepsy, higher brain dysfunction, anosmia, and glucose intolerance have been reported1).

 PAX6 is expressed from the early eye and is a master control gene for eye development, regulating various transcription factors.
 Abnormalities in PAX6 cause congenital anomalies throughout the eye (aniridia, Peters anomaly, macular hypoplasia, optic nerve hypoplasia, etc.).